Tracy Ehlert

-Tracy Ehlert is an American politician.
+Tracy Ehlert (born 1978) is an American politician.
 She is a Democrat representing the 79th district in the Iowa House of Representatives.

+Early life

+Tracy Ehlert was born in 1978 in San Bernardino, California.
+She received an associate's degree in information systems management from Kirkwood Community College in Cedar Rapids, followed by another associate's in early childhood education from Marshalltown Community College.
+She later received a bachelor's degree in early childhood education from Ashford University, followed by a master's degree from Walden University focused on teaching and diversity in early childhood education.

 Political career

 In 2017, Ehlert announced she was running to represent District 70 in the Iowa House of Representatives, after former representative Todd Taylor decided to run for a seat in the State Senate.
-She was unopposed in the Democratic primary, and went on to win the general election.
-She is running for re-election in 2020.
+She was unopposed in the Democratic primary and went on to win the general election.
+She ran for re-elections in 2020, 2022, and 2024, and won all three general elections.

 Ehlert currently sits on the following committees: